-While not a particularly important crop commercially or economically in most parts of the world (and certainly nowhere near as widely cultivated as bulb or ‘standard’ onions), green onions are grown on every continent with the exception of Antarctica, and are a favorite component of many and varied cuisines.
-They are most widely used in Asian and South American cooking applications, but through the centuries have found their way into most ethnic and cultural cuisines as both a vegetable and a garnish due to their mild, slightly sweet and earthy onion flavor.
+While not a particularly important crop commercially or economically in most parts of the world (and certainly nowhere near as widely cultivated as bulb or ‘standard’ onions), green onions are grown on every continent with the exception of Antarctica and are a favorite component of many and varied cuisines.
+They are most widely used in Asian and South American cooking applications but, through the centuries, have found their way into most ethnic and cultural cuisines as both a vegetable and a garnish due to their mild, slightly sweet, and earthy onion flavor.

 The term ‘green onion’ is used to categorize several members of the Allium genus in the Amaryllidaceae family of flowering plants, most commonly Allium fistulosum.
 Generally speaking, most of what we call green onions are actually the shoots of young bulb onions that have not fully matured.
-In some cases, only the shoots are harvested, while in others both the shoot and small bulb are brought to market, as both parts are edible.
+In some cases, only the shoots are harvested, while in others, both the shoot and small bulb are brought to market, as both parts are edible.
 In most cases, the green onions you find at the market will have small (or no) pale white bulbs and long green, or green and white, stalks.

 Green onions are believed to have originated in Central Asia and while there is no way of determining exactly how long people have been cultivating them, the first reference to their use in cooking dates back over 2,000 years in China.
-Today, green onions are the principle onion used in Japanese cooking – particularly in stir fry and hot pot dishes – and are a component of literally hundreds of dishes in various Chinese cuisines.
-Green onions are also widely used in Mexican and South American cooking – particularly with fish, bean, and asado (grilled meat) dishes.
+Today, green onions are the principal onion used in Japanese cooking – particularly in stir fry and hot pot dishes – and are a component of literally hundreds of dishes in various Chinese cuisines.
+Green onions are also widely used in Mexican and South American cooking – particularly with fish, bean, and Asado (grilled meat) dishes.